 Sometimes motivation gets the best of us and we find ourselves want to do more and more each day.
 We want to improve as quickly as possible.

 However, doing too much too soon is something that will surely backfire.
+Adding too much to your training at one time will not only prevent you from becoming a better runner, but it might set you back.
 Stick to the 10% rule when increasing your mileage or speed: don’t increase by more than 10% each week.
 This rule will help keep you honest, and make sure you progress at a safe rate.